 An other example concerns the fact that if $Zf$ is continuous, then it has zeros.
 This property is important when deducing various kinds of Balian-Low theorems, which are essential when finding limitations for bases and Gabor frames in Gabor analysis (see Theorem 8.4.1 and its consequences in\cite{Gc2}).

 Before entering the Gabor theory, Zak transforms were first introduced and used in a problem in differential equation by Gelfand in \cite{Gel}.
-Subsequently, the transforms were rediscovered in various contexts, especially in solid state physics by Zak in \cite{Za1} and in differential equations by Brezin in \cite{Bre}.
+Subsequently, the transforms were applied in various contexts, especially in solid state physics by Zak in \cite{Za1} and in differential equations by Brezin in \cite{Bre}.

-In these considerations it is essential to understand various kinds of mapping properties of the Zak transform.
-The transform takes suitable functions, defined on the configuration space $\rr d$ into quasi-periodic functions on the phase space $\rr {2d}$.
-Hence, in similar ways as for periodic functions, the Zak transformed functions are completely described by their behaviour on suitable rectangles.
+In these considerations it is essential to understand various kinds of mapping properties of the Zak transforms.
+The transforms take suitable functions, defined on the configuration space $\rr d$ into quasi-periodic functions, defined on the phase space $\rr {2d}$.
+Hence, in similar ways as for periodic functions, Zak transformed functions are completely described by their behaviour on suitable rectangles.